PCSO Eligibility | Join Us2025-08-27T14:47:22+01:00

 You should declare on your application form all convictions from any past offences, formal cautions by the police and any bind-overs imposed by any court.

-You must be aged 17 years or over to apply.
-If successful in the application process you are not able to start employment until you turn 18 and have the required qualifications.
+You must be at least 17 years old to apply.
+However, you cannot start employment until you turn 18 and have met the required qualifications.

-There is no upper age limit for applying to the police service.
+There is no upper age limit for applying.

 If you are not a British citizen, you must provide proof during the recruitment process that you have no restrictions on your stay in the UK and that you have the right to work in the UK.
 Information on UK immigration rules can be found on the government visa and immigration website.

-You will need to look smart and clean at all times when representing the Force on any duty.
-Religious or cultural clothing can be worn, provided it is suitable for the purpose.
+You must look smart and clean at all times while representing the Force on duty.
+You can wear religious or cultural clothing, as long as it’s suitable for the role.

-Headwear – If you wear a turban or an Imama Shareef a force badge must be on display.
-Anyone wearing a hijab or skullcap must wear their headwear over it when on foot patrol.
+• Headwear – If you wear a turban or an Imama Shareef, make sure the force badge is clearly visible.
+If you wear a hijab or skullcap, you must wear your official headwear over it while on foot patrol.

-Facial hair – operational officers should not have a long beard, because of health and safety risks; although we can make exceptions for religious reasons.
+• Facial hair – Operational officers should keep beards short to avoid health and safety risks.
+We may allow exceptions for religious reasons.

 We have a policy to prevent officers and staff from becoming members of organisations or groups whose aims, objectives or pronouncements may contradict our duty to promote equality (e.g. BNP, Combat 18, National Front etc.).
 Therefore, if you are a member of a proscribed organisation or other group, you will not be accepted.